Trivial Pursuit

-Trivial Pursuit is a board game in which winning is determined by a player's ability to answer trivia and popular culture questions.
+Trivial Pursuit is a Canadian board game in which winning is determined by a player's ability to answer trivia and popular culture questions.
 Players move their pieces around a board, the squares they land on determining the subject of a question they are asked from a card (from six categories including "history" and "science and nature").
 Each correct answer allows the player's turn to continue; a correct answer on one of the six "category headquarters" spaces earns a plastic wedge which is slotted into the answerer's playing piece.
 The object of the game is to collect all six wedges from each "category headquarters" space, and then return to the center "hub" space to answer a question in a category selected by the other players.

 Since the game's first release in 1981, numerous themed editions have been released.
 Some question sets have been designed for younger players, and others for a specific time period or as promotional tie-ins (such as Star Wars, Saturday Night Live, and The Lord of the Rings movies).

 History

 The game was created on December 15, 1979, in Montreal, Quebec, by Canadians Chris Haney, a photo editor for Montreal's The Gazette, and Scott Abbott, a sports editor for The Canadian Press.
 Various versions of the events leading up to the creation of Trivial Pursuit exist, most involving the board game Scrabble.
 The game was designed within 45 minutes on the back of a cigarette carton.
 The questions were researched over 1980, and the test marketing was done in 1981.
 With the help of John Haney and Ed Werner, they completed development of the game, which was released in 1981 in Canada.
 During the development of the game, some of the early work and question writing was completed by Chris and John Haney in Weymouth Library, Dorset where they were staying with family.

 By 1982, the game had sold 100,000 copies in Canada.
 Sales began in the U.S in 1983.
-Between 1983 1988, it sold 30 million copies of the original version; retail sales were at 750,000,000$.
+Between 1983 and 1988, it sold 30 million copies of the original version; retail sales were at 750,000,000$.

 The rights to the game were initially licensed to Selchow and Righter in 1982, then to Parker Brothers (later part of Hasbro) in 1988, after initially being turned down by the Virgin Group; in 2008, Hasbro bought the full rights, for US$80 million.

 By 1986, the board game had sold 20 million units, grossing $600 million in sales.
 As of 2014, more than 100 million games had been sold in 26 countries and 17 languages.
 Northern Plastics of Elroy, Wisconsin produced 30,000,000 games between 1983 and 1985.
 In December 1993, Trivial Pursuit was named to the "Games Hall of Fame" by Games magazine.
 An online version of Trivial Pursuit was launched in September 2003.

+In 2025, Trivial Pursuit was inducted into the National Toy Hall of Fame at The Strong National Museum of Play.